 Supporting Activity 1.
 1 of Research Program 1, the purpose of this project is to understand the current food-production ecosystem in Coffs Harbour and, concurrently, prospects for growth of this ecosystem, particularly in the light of output capacity and increased value-add, the creation of food hubs and distribution, and the deployment of technology.

-The output of this project will include an executive report synthesising the current state of affairs, providing a perspective on the likely future state of the Coffs Harbour food ecosystem and, importantly, highlighting anticipated barriers to and promoters of the transition from the current to the proposed future agrifood ecosystem.
+The output of this project includes an executive report for Coffs Harbour City Council synthesising the current state of affairs, providing a perspective on the likely future state of the Coffs Harbour food ecosystem and, importantly, highlighting anticipated barriers to and promoters of the transition from the current to the proposed future agrifood ecosystem.

-The findings of this project are expected to benefit a wide range of stakeholders – entities with vested interest in the Coffs Harbour ecosystem.
+The findings of this project will benefit a wide range of stakeholders – entities with vested interest in the Coffs Harbour ecosystem.